mahesh-panchal/nf-core_modules_demo/README.md

 For example, if the samplesheet contains the columns `sample`,`single_end`,`fastq_1`, and `fastq_2`, you could define your own function based on the `get_sample_info` function from `INPUT_CHECK` to provide channel data in the expected format.
-If you're comfortable with Nextflow DSL2 syntax, you could squirrel it away in a utility file for tidiness.
+If you're comfortable with Nextflow DSL2 syntax, you could squirrel the function away in a utility file for tidiness.

 ```nextflow